Tsuen Wan

 Tsuen Wan (formerly also spelled Tsun Wan) is a town built on a bay in the western New Territories of Hong Kong, opposite Tsing Yi Island across Rambler Channel.
 The market town of Tsuen Wan emerged from the surrounding villages and fleets of fishing boats in the area.
-The modern city is centered the Tsuen Wan station of the MTR.
+The modern city is centred around Tsuen Wan station of the MTR.
 Its coastline was further extended through land reclamation.